 2. Put practicality and convenience first.

 Shoes, backpacks, gloves, chargers, keys, wallets… they all need a home!
-Make sure you are putting things at the right height for all of your family members, and that they are able to be opened/accessed as needed.
+Make sure you put things at the right height for all your family members and that they can be opened/accessed as needed.
 You want your kids to know where to find their items AND where to put them back.
-While 12 matching baskets without labels may look cute, it’s going to get confusing!
+While 12 matching baskets without labels may look cute, it will get confusing!
 Can your kids read?
 If not, you can add pictures to the outside of the basket.
 We also love clear containers so everyone can see what’s inside the box.

-When we are organizing, we have a few favorite tools we use and we have found the perfect place to put them.
+When we are organizing, we have a few favorite tools we use, and we have found the perfect place to put them.
 We use our Time Timer (affiliate link; use code: TCC for a discount!) with homework, so it’s on the desk next to the pencils.
-Our favorite tool for helping with sleep, the Zenimal (affiliate link; use code: TCC for a discount!) in the bedroom next to the bed.
+Our favorite tool for helping with sleep is the Zenimal (affiliate link; use code: TCC for a discount!) in the bedroom beside the bed.

-Once you have found the right place, make sure you communicate it to the entire family.
+Once you have found the right place, communicate it to the entire family.
 And on that note…

 3. Include your family whenever possible.

 Your family is the best resource to help you problem solve.
-My 5-year-old used to really struggle getting his socks and shoes on before we left the house.
-So, we talked about it and I asked him what we could do to make it easier.
-He said that it’s hard because his socks are in his bedroom, while his shoes are near the garage/mud room.
-I was blown away by his insight!
-So, we got a little sock basket which sits near the shoes and now he has his socks and shoes right next to each other.
-By giving him a voice, I was able to help him solve the problem and he feels ownership of the solution.
+My 5-year-old used to struggle to get his socks and shoes on before we left the house.
+So, we talked about it, and I asked him how to make it easier.
+He said it’s hard because his socks are in his bedroom, and his shoes are near the garage/mud room.
+His insight blew me away!
+So, we got a little sock basket that sits near the shoes, and now he has his socks and shoes right next to each other.
+I could help him solve the problem by giving him a voice, and he felt ownership of the solution.

 On that same note, it’s really important to explain to kids WHY we are doing this!
-It’s not jut a chore to fill time!
-When things are in the same spot every time, it saves tons of time and stress.
+It’s not just a chore to fill the time!
+When things are in the same spot every time, it saves time and stress.
 But your kids won’t necessarily know this unless you point it out.
-So, try making an observation like, “Wow it’s so nice when all the swim towels are in this bin because we don’t have to stand out here freezing!” or “I love that your toothbrush was in the drawer, because now we have time to wrestle before bed!”
+So, try observing like, “Wow, it’s so nice when all the swim towels are in this bin because we don’t have to stand out here freezing!” or “I love that your toothbrush was in the drawer because now we have time to wrestle before bed!”
 You can help them connect the organization to the benefit they are getting.

-We talk a lot about HOW to include your kids in our online course, Creating Calm.
+We discuss how to include your kids in our online course, Creating Calm.

 4. Home organization to help ADHD: practice makes perfect!

 Once you have talked with your family about where each item goes, know that it will take them some time and practice to be successful.
 They may need reminders.
-One of my favorite games to play with my kids is, “What’s in the wrong place?” and we look around the room and figure out what needs to be put away.
+One of my favorite games to play with my kids is, “What’s in the wrong place?” we look around the room and figure out what needs to be put away.
 That way, it’s a playful game rather than a lecture.
-They actually like the challenges of finding something that is out of place and put it in the correct spot.
+They like the challenges of finding something out of place and putting it in the correct spot.
 This is also a great way to build executive function.

 5. Celebrate those successes

-Using rewards in a strategic way can be a wonderful tool for helping kids with ADHD learn a new skill.
-So, make sure you notice the times when they put things in the right spot.
+Strategically using rewards can be an excellent tool for helping kids with ADHD learn a new skill.
+So, make sure you notice when they put things in the right spot.
 You’ve got this!